for sites and clinical teams

 - Register with NHS Digital (for England and Wales) for data upload

-This is a short summary, our set up pack that we will send you has the full details.
+We have a full set up pack that we can send you with full details.

 - Think about a Clinical Champion who can drive local Registry implementation